teney97/Objective-C-Style-Guide/Content/混编｜为 Objective-C 添加枚举宏，改善混编体验.md

 };

-// In Swift, the UITableViewCellStyle enumeration is imported like this: public enum UITableViewCellStyle : Int {
+// In Swift, the UITableViewCellStyle enumeration is imported like this: enum UITableViewCellStyle : Int {
     case `default` = 0
     case value1 = 1
     case value2 = 2